Cheese-Echidna/papero/readme.md

 Enjoy the best results below.

-PS: In order to create this file just run `cargo test`
+PS: In order to create this file just run `cargo test --release -- nocapture`

 ---